 I have used everything from cooked bacon to ham to nothing but the egg!
 The portobello mushrooms are quite filling in their own right and taste fabulous with a runny egg, perfect for dipping!
 If you are like me and love that sort of thing!We also make The Best Stuffed Mushrooms and sometimes use the creamy shrimp and crab filling to stuff these portobello mushrooms.
 Boy oh boy are they tasty!
 Perfect as a snack or a small meal!
 The creamy, cheesy, crab and shrimp filling blends perfectly with these big portobello mushrooms!

-Of course, my son made each of these Pizza in a Portobello exactly the way he loves them and we made a video that will be up shortly!
-I hope you will check it out when it is up!
+Of course, my son made each of these Pizza in a Portobello exactly the way he loves them!

 Pizza in a Portobello